Jiaxigu/LinearSystemSolver/README.md

     make
     ./runUnitTests

-# How to import from file
+## How to import linear system from file
 The file should be composed like:

 A11 A12 ...
 A1n

 A21 ... ...
 A2n

 ... ... ... ...

 An1 An2 ...
 Ann

 B1  B2  ...
 Bn

 in which Ax = B.

-Numbers are divided by tab or space.
+Elements are divided by tab or space.
-File should be in the main directory of this project.
+Source file should be in the root directory.